 The intrusive obsessions that drive the compulsive thoughts or actions that affect those who suffer from obsessive-compulsive disorder, or OCD, can make healthy, daily functioning seemingly impossible.
 Symptoms of Obsessive-Compulsive Disorder, especially when they are severe, can lead to the development of, or exacerbate current, symptoms of other mental health conditions, which can further add to the turmoil and strife that someone experiences.
 When a person is suffering from the devastating symptoms of an eating disorder, the resulting effects can be life-threatening.
 Eating disorders have the ability to severely damage an individual’s overall mental and physical health, and, when OCD symptoms are present at the same time, being able to break free from an eating disorder can be even more difficult.
 Fortunately, there are comprehensive treatment options that effectively address and treat the complex combination of a eating disorders and co-occurring obsessive-compulsive disorder.

 At Montecatini, we know the extraordinary courage it takes to address the physical, emotional, mental, and spiritual aspects of living with an eating disorder and co-occurring obsessive-compulsive disorder.
 We also know how vital it is to feel safe and supported.
-That is why, in a serene and intimate environment, each client’s treatment plan is customized to address her unique challenges, her unique family dynamics and history, her unique dreams for the future, and more.
+That is why, in a serene and intimate environment, each patient’s treatment plan is customized to address her unique challenges, her unique family dynamics and history, her unique dreams for the future, and more.
 Our approach is collaborative and highly personalized, born out of true empathy and compassion.

 We believe that no matter how long one has suffered from an eating disorder and co-occurring OCD, healing and lasting freedom from such conditions are possible.
 Our mission is to support you every step of the way.